The Historic Hendersonville Railroad Station

 In its heyday, a 22,000 gallon water tank stood on the other side of the tracks with underground pipes to two stand pipes in between Track #1 and #2, just far enough apart for two Mikado steam locomotives to be serviced at the same time.
 At its peak, six passenger trains a day stopped in Hendersonville collecting and discharging passengers for our City, while making their way from as far away places as Cincinnati and Charleston.

 This section of track is still claimed to be the steepest Class #1 railroad in the United States at the 600’ elevation in less than 3 miles between Saluda and Melrose.
 While passenger service ended in 1968, thousands of tons of freight, particularly coal and wood chips, traveled over these tracks and through the Hendersonville station with as many as 6-7 trains a day up until 2002.
-At that time the current owners, Norfolk Southern Railroad, elected to re-route trains South by selecting different routes thereby by-passing Hendersonville.
-Except for occasional local deliveries to area industries the tracks at the Hendersonville Station sit quietly beside the station providing a nostalgic reminder of the hustle and bustle of years gone by.
+At that time the then current owners, Norfolk Southern Railroad (NS), elected to re-route trains South by selecting different routes thereby by-passing Hendersonville.
+In 2014, the tracks from just south of Asheville to East Flat Rock and to Brevard were sold to Blue Ridge Southern Railroad (a subsidiary of WATCO) which runs deliveries to area industries and stores rail cars south of Hendersonville.
+Occasionally, the station provides a view of those freight trains and a nostalgic reminder of the hustle and bustle of years gone by.

-Today the station houses the Apple Valley Model Railroad Club and its large HO Model train layout as well as the 7th Avenue Business Association which occasionally holds meetings in the North end of the station.
+Today the station houses the Apple Valley Model Railroad Club and its large HO Model train layout, an outdoor G Scale layout and numerous railroad artifacts on the walls and in display cases.
+The 7th Avenue Business Association occasionally holds meetings in the North end of the station.
+Other organizations in the city may also use the meeting area.

 The station now belongs to the City of Hendersonville who maintains the building.
 In 2000, the building was registered by the North Carolina Historical Society as a Historical Landmark commemorating its long and useful history in serving the public and residents of Henderson County.